Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Results

 The implication for the comparison in Fig.~\ref{fig:FinalASB13} is that the normalization factor ${\cal{N}}^2=(m_\pi F_{\pi,0})^2$ is very sensitive to $F_{\pi,0}$ and hence gives rise to the different slopes: the larger values of $F_{\pi,0}$ lead to a smaller slope and vice versa.
 In the lattice calculation in Ref.~\cite{Bali:2012zg}, $F_{\pi,0}$ is taken to be $86$ MeV.
-When we vary $F_{\pi,0}$ in the range of values self-consistently determined with the condensate, Fig.~\ref{fig:FinalASB13} shows the range of average condensate we obtain.
-For more details, including the curves for the LL and HH data sets for Brandt13, see Fig.~\ref{fig:ASB13CP} in Appendix.~\ref{sec:app_chi_fit}.
+Fig.~\ref{fig:FinalASB13} shows the range of average condensate we obtain when we vary $F_{\pi,0}$ in the range of values self-consistently determined with the condensate.

-We repeat the analysis for the JLQCD data set and obtain qualitatively the same behaviour for the average condensate.
-Therefore for continuity we do not show these results here but show them in Appendix.~\ref{sec:app_chi_fit} in Fig.~\ref{fig:ASJCP}.
+Now we analyze the effect of $c$.
+First, we keep $eB=0$ and think about constraints on $c$ due to general physical considerations.
+As mentioned above, $F_\pi$, $m_\pi$, and the condensate average are independent of $c$. $\Sigma_u-\Sigma_d=0$ for $eB=0$ irrespective of the value of $c$.
+But certain fluctuations are sensitive to the value of $c$ even for $eB=0$.
+More specifically, the mass of the fluctuations in the isoscalar pseudoscalar channel~\cite{Dmitrasinovic:1996fi} depends on $c$.
+In the two flavour problem, this is often called $\eta^*$~\cite{Dmitrasinovic:1996fi} and can be intuitively thought of as a fictitious mixture of $\eta$ and $\eta'$ mesons present in the full three-flavour theory.
+Since there is no physical particle directly corresponding to the $\eta^*$, the meson spectrum in the two flavour theory can not be directly used to find $c$.
+However, physical considerations do restrict the allowed values of $c$ in the theory.